biopragmatics/oquat/docs/unknowns/source/mondo.md

 </details>

-## `ICD10WHO` (18)
+## `ICD10WHO`

+There are 18 usages of `ICD10WHO` in `mondo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ICD10WHO)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ICD10WHO).

 | curie            |   usages | nodes                                                         |
 |------------------|----------|---------------------------------------------------------------|